-You've probably heard (over and over again) that you should start saving for retirement as early as possible but do you actually know why?
-It's a little thing called compounding interest, and it will make a BIG difference in how much money you can save up in the long run.
-Let's take a look at why this is the case.
+You’ve probably heard (over and over again) that you should start saving for retirement as early as possible but do you actually know why?
+It’s a little thing called compounding interest, and it will make a BIG difference in the amount of money you can save up in the long run.
+Let’s take a look at why this is the case.

-Compounding is basically how your money will grow by a bigger and bigger amount each year as long you are getting positive returns.
+The basic theory behind compounding is that the more dollars you have available the more growth can happen, as long you are getting positive returns.
 Why is this?
 Well, as long as your funds are growing there will be more of them to move into the next year, and that means there are more dollars for interest to do its work on.